 They have four different subscription durations as follows:

 Name.Com has three different plans for “Web Hosting“.
 And above prices is applicable for their “Get Me Started” plan.

 8. Bluehost Shared Hosting ($71/Year)

 It’s one of the most popular hosting companies and is recommended by WordPress.
-They offer free SSL, and SSD storage, and their support team are just awesome.
+They offer free SSL, and SSD storage and their support team is just awesome.

 They offer a free domain including any of their hosting packages.
 You can choose any available TLD for your free domain, there are no boundaries.

 Bluehost offers three different subscription periods for their shared hosting.
 And the prices are as follows: